Heathrow Airport is not connected to the mainline national rail network.

 journey time between Heathrow 1,2 and 3 and Paddington is 23 minutes.

-The Heathrow Connect also stops at terminal 4 which takes around another
+The TFL Rail service also stops at terminal 4 which takes around another

 5 minutes journey time.
 For terminal 5 change over to the Heathrow